cogentcore/core/README.md

 * CSS class = x should bring in properties for that class into top-level CSS for all below -- not sure it does that - nested classes.  need to figure that out really.

-* slice of ki: do proper add so it works directly by editing children
+* slice of ki: do proper add so it works directly by editing children -- requires accessing owner info from valueview recs -- that is what the ki.Slice by itself does not have

 * textfield should scroll layout so that *cursor* is always in view, when editing..